Beam Angle and Its Impact on Red Light Therapy Results

 A natural level for a general-purpose LED bulb angle is 120 degrees; however, via the use of lenses and reflectors, light beams can be focused to customized levels for red light therapy.

-The most common red light therapy LED beam angles are 90, 60, 30, and 10 degrees.
 When selecting a red light therapy device, pay close attention to the recommended minimal usage distance.
 The closer you will be to the device during therapy, the less important the beam angle is.

 The differing attributes of red light therapy derived from devices with various refracting lens beam angles: